V8 Bloody Mary

 - Place the lid securely on the shaker and hold the shaker firmly with two hands.
 Shake for about 30 seconds until the outside of the shaker is ice cold.

 V8 Bloody Marys are my husband’s go-to Sunday brunch cocktail.
-Along with customized Bloody Mary skewers loaded with his favorite garnishes, it’s just enough to keep him going until the full brunch reaches the table.
+Along with customized Bloody Mary skewers loaded with his favorite garnishes, it’s just enough to keep him going until the complete brunch reaches the table.